 “He knows that.
 That’s how we know Froog’s doing something worth the risk.”
 Emit was clearly exasperated at how much more he knew about the world than the rest of us did.
 He was eleven.

 “I’m staying right here,” Rose said.
 “Otherwise we’re in big trouble.”

-“If we leave, we could all be in big trouble.
-Even Mom and Dad,” Tay continued.
+“If the harbormaster sees us out on the water, we could all be in big trouble.
+Even Mom and Dad,” Tay said.

 “You’re not listening to me!”
 Rudy complained.
 “The rowboat is gone.
 We cannot, cannot leave.”